weestoater/weestoater/README.md

 - 👯 I’m looking to collaborate on anything non-profit related in West of Scotland.
 - 🤔 I’m looking for help with most things...
 - 💬 Ask me about html, css, a11y...
-- 📫 How to reach me: twitter or email.
+- 📫 How to reach me: email.
 - 😄 Pronouns: he/him/his.
-- ⚡ Fun fact: non-identical twin
+- ⚡ Fun facts: non-identical twin, motherwell fc supporter, love Land Rover defenders (old & new)